How to submit

 Scheduling

-Gazette notices are published between 9.00am and 5.00pm, Monday to Friday, excluding public holidays and other non-publishing days (please see Closed Days below).
+Gazette notices are published between 9.00am and 5.00pm, Monday to Friday, excluding public holidays and other non-publishing days (please see Closed Days on the Deadlines page).

 If there is an urgent legal requirement to publish in less than two working days, please contact us.
 Acceptance of these notices is at the discretion of the Gazette Office.